 Afternoon Tea at Edinburgh Castle

-At the beginning of September, I was lucky enough to be treated to afternoon tea in Edinburgh, at the castle, to be exact.
-After a three-hour train journey (which takes you along a scenic coastal route), we arrived in Edinburgh and headed up a really steep hill and made our way to the Camera Obscura.
-I’ve been once before when I was younger, but I couldn’t remember a lot of what was there.
-I mainly remember being scared sat in a dark room when you go to watch the camera!
+At the beginning of September, I visited Edinburgh for afternoon tea in the castle.
+After the train journey there (which takes you along a scenic coastal route), we arrived in Edinburgh and headed up a really steep hill and made our way to the Camera Obscura.

 There are so many different exhibits, and I won’t spoil it for you, but my favourite one was the mirror maze, even though it did get a bit scary trying to find our way out.
 The Camera Obscura was founded in 1835, and the main feature allows you to see a real-time image of the city below.

-The afternoon tea was lovely – the usual selection of sandwiches, two scones each and various cakes, my favourite being the strawberry tart.
-Oh, and a pot of tea, of course.
+The afternoon tea was lovely – a pot of tea, the usual selection of sandwiches, two scones each and various cakes, my favourite being the strawberry tart.

 Share: